 The Golden Eagle Connector Trail

-is a pretty straight path up to the Skyline Trail
+is a straight path up to the Skyline Trail

 .
-The Golden Eagle is fun as it gets steep in several spots.
+The Golden Eagle is fun as it is a steep climb and a great cardio workout.
 You'll see a lot of interesting rocks with quartz striping on your travels.

 Once you reach the Skyline Trail